Lucy Neville-Rolfe: Career

 After leaving university, Neville-Rolfe worked in the Civil Service.
-She worked at the Ministry for Agriculture, Fisheries and Food from 1973–1992.
+She worked at the Ministry for Agriculture, Fisheries and Food from 1973 to 1992.
 During John Major's tenure as Prime Minister, she was a Member of the Prime Minister's Policy Unit from 1992 to 1994 and the director of the Deregulation Unit in the Cabinet Office from 1995 to 1997.

 After the Conservatives were defeated in the 1997 election, Neville-Rolfe left politics and took up a position at Tesco and served as group director of corporate affairs from 1997 to 2006.
-She served as company secretary from 2004–2006.
+She served as company secretary from 2004 to 2006.
 She served on the board from 2006 as executive director (corporate and legal affairs) until she retired in January 2013.
 While at Tesco the company moved from its core UK grocery roots into non-food services – and 13 overseas markets across the world.

-National Life Stories conducted an oral history interview (C1087/15) with Neville-Rolfe in 2005-2008 for its Tesco: An Oral History collection held by the British Library.
+National Life Stories conducted an oral history interview (C1087/15) with Neville-Rolfe in 2005–2008 for its Tesco: An Oral History collection held by the British Library.

 Neville-Rolfe joined the House of Lords as a Conservative Peer in October 2013 and served as Parliamentary Under Secretary of State at the Department for Business, Innovation and Skills and Minister for Intellectual Property from July 2014 until July 2016.
 From May 2015 she was also Parliamentary Under Secretary of State at the Department for Culture, Media and Sport.
 Neville-Rolfe was appointed Minister of State at the Department for Business, Energy and Industrial Strategy on 17 July 2016.